mustahidhasan/service_communication/README.md

 The Microsoft Graph integration (used for searching and importing distribution lists) requires an Azure AD application with the following delegated/application permissions:

 * `Group.Read.All` – to discover mail-enabled security and distribution groups.
+* `Directory.Read.All` – to resolve distribution list metadata by id/email before each send.

 Configure `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` so the backend can obtain an application token via the client credential flow.
 No group membership data is persisted; only the Graph object id, name snapshot, and email are stored per distribution list.